jsaintro/publicnotes/ALARM.md.md

 1. Click on "My Devices"
 1. Select your "Arduino ThingShield"
 1. Click on Edit
-1. Change type to "St_Anything_"
+1. Change type to "St_Anything_DSC_Alarm"
-   Note: It's at the bottom of the list
+   *It's at the bottom of the list*
 1. Click on Update button
-1. Relogin to app on phone
+1. Re-login to app on phone
 1. Click on the "Arduino ThingShield" thing
    You should now see a bunch of tiles